ekkus93/sparkle_motion/function_tools/README.md

 ### TTS flow

-- `tts_chatterbox` now mirrors the production per-line synthesis flow: the FunctionTool receives a dialogue line at a time, calls `tts_agent.synthesize`, and publishes each clip as a `tts_audio` artifact with metadata covering `provider_id`, `voice_id`, sample rate, bit depth, duration, and a `watermarked` indicator.
+- `tts_chatterbox` now mirrors the production per-line synthesis flow: the FunctionTool receives a dialogue line at a time, calls `tts_stage.synthesize`, and publishes each clip as a `tts_audio` artifact with metadata covering `provider_id`, `voice_id`, sample rate, bit depth, duration, and a `watermarked` indicator.
 The orchestrator records these entries under